mattiasrunge/achain.js/README.md

 # achain.js
 [![Build Status](https://travis-ci.org/mattiasrunge/achain.js.png)](https://travis-ci.org/mattiasrunge/achain.js)

-A wrapper on top of [Stewardess][1] to expose a very simple API for simpler use cases.
+A simple module to chain asynchronous calls.
 Please look at the code or the test code for more examples.

 ## Usage